boazbk/tcs/lec_00_1_math_background.md

 That is, to prove the statement $X$, we might first prove statements $X_1$,$X_2$, and $X_3$ and then prove that $X_1 \wedge X_2 \wedge X_3$ implies $X$.^[As mentioned below, $\wedge$ denotes the logical AND operator.]
 Our proof of [graphconthm](){.ref} had this form.

+__Proofs by case distinction:__ This is a special case of the above, where to prove a statement $X$ we split into several cases $C_1,\ldots,C_k$, and prove that __(a)__ the cases are _exhaustive_, in the sense that _one_ of the cases $C_i$  must happen and __(b)__ go one by one and prove that each one of the cases $C_i$ implies the result $X$ that we are after.

+__"Without loss of generality (w.l.o.g)":__ This term can be initially quite confusing to students.
+It is essentially a way to shorten case distinctions such as the above.
+The idea is that if Case 1 is equal to Case 2 up to a change of variables or a similar transformation, then the proof of Case 1 will also imply the proof of case 2.
+It is always a statement that should be viewed with suspicion.
+Whenever you see it in a proof, ask yourself if you understand _why_ the assumption made is truly without loss of generality, and when you use it, try to see if the use is indeed justified.
+Sometimes it might be easier to just repeat the proof of the second case (adding a remark that the proof is very similar to the first one).

 __Proofs by induction:__ We can think of such proofs as a variant of the above, where we have an unbounded number of intermediate claims $X_0,X_2,\ldots,X_k$, and we prove that $X_0$ is true, as well that $X_0$ implies $X_1$, and that $X_0  \wedge X_1$ implies $X_2$, and so on and so forth.
 The website for CMU course 15-251 contains a [useful handout](http://www.cs.cmu.edu/~./15251/notes/induction-pitfalls.pdf) on potential pitfalls when making proofs by induction.

 ## Non-standard notation